Quantifying Inefficiency of Fair Cost-Sharing Mechanisms for Sharing Economy

 It is also worth mentioning how our results of usage based cost-sharing relate to cost-sharing with anonymous cost functions in network design games \cite{albers08ndg} or connection games \cite{EFM09con}.
-On the one hand, our model is simpler as we do not assume connectivity requirements in a network, but only an abstract setting that allows arbitrary coalitions up to a certain capacity (but we allow non-anonymous cost functions).
+On one hand, our model is simpler as we do not assume connectivity requirements in a network, but only an abstract setting that allows arbitrary coalitions up to a certain capacity (but we allow non-anonymous cost functions).
 On the other hand, one of the cost-sharing mechanisms we consider (i.e., usage based cost-sharing) resembles in some sense that used in \cite{albers08ndg,EFM09con} if we interpret the resources used by one participant as his chosen path or tree in the network design game.
 Similar to the case in \cite{albers08ndg} (with respect to strong Nash equilibrium), a usage based cost-sharing mechanism may not admit a stable coalition structure.
-Noteworthily, the strong price of anarchy in usage based cost-sharing in our model can increase as a linear function of $K$.
-Nonetheless, we provide general sufficient conditions for usage based cost-sharing to induce logarithmic strong price of anarchy.
+Noteworthily, the SPoA in usage based cost-sharing in our model can increase as a linear function of $K$.
+Nonetheless, we provide general sufficient conditions for usage based cost-sharing to induce logarithmic SPoA.